apache/struts-site/source/youatstruts.md

 [Contributing](http://jakarta.apache.org/site/contributing.html).

-Here is another comment that was sent to the Jakarta Turbine Mailing List about the open source process and the contrastbetween how an open source product and a proprietary product improve through the user
+Here is another comment that was sent to the Jakarta Turbine Mailing List about the open source process and the contrast between how an open source product and a proprietary product improve through the user
 community: [Understanding Opensource](http://jakarta.apache.org/site/understandingopensource.html).